ArcanaFramework/pydra2app/docs/source/data_model.rst

 ------

-Support for different file storage systems (e.g. `XNAT <https://xnat.org>`__, `BIDS <https://bids.neuroimaging.io>`__) is provided by sub-classes of :class:`.DataStore`.
+Support for different file storage systems (e.g. `XNAT <https://xnat.org>`__, `BIDS <https://bids.neuroimaging.io>`__) is provided by sub-classes of :class:`.Store`.
 Data store classes not only encapsulate where the data are stored, e.g. on local disk or remote repository, but also how the data are accessed, e.g. whether to assume that they are in BIDS format, or whether files in an XNAT archive mount can be